taustation-fan/players-guide/taustation.md

 you get a bonus in credits, which is the primary source of most player's credit wealth.

-As your hidden career account balance increases and/or you are promoted, more difficult career tasks become achievable.
+As your hidden career experience increases and/or you are promoted, more difficult career tasks become achievable.
 In general, you should try career tasks where your success rate is higher than 50%.
 If your success rate is higher than 80% or 90%, you might try more difficult